What is a Corneal Transplant?

 What to expect during a corneal transplant

 Before your surgery, you and your ophthalmologist will go over your general health and any medications you may be taking to ensure you are healthy enough for transplant surgery.
 The cornea transplant would be performed as an outpatient procedure at Precision Surgery Center of Napa Valley.
 Eye drops and a device to keep your eye open will be put in your eye.
 Your eye surgeon will use either local or general anesthesia during the procedure to ensure you feel no pain.
 After surgery, your ophthalmologist will tape a patch over your eye to keep the healing eye covered.
-In the days following your surgery, you will have to follow your ophthalmologist's aftercare instructions and return to the office for post-surgery appointments.
+In the days following your surgery, you will have to follow your ophthalmologist's aftercare instructions and return to our center for post-surgery appointments.

 What Should I Expect After My Surgery?